cnnrbrn/noroff-programming-foundations-content/ca.md

 - Create a repository in your GitHub account called `prog-found-ca` and make sure it's public
 - Create a file called `level-1.js`
 - If you answer the level 2 questions, answer them in a file called `level-2.js`
-- Write your answers inside this file with a comment above each answer indicating the question number:
+- Write your answers inside these files with a comment above each answer indicating the question number:

 ```js